derf/Travel-Status-DE-IRIS/README.md

 It provides both human- and machine-readable access to departure data at german train stations via text and JSON output.

+## DEPRECATION NOTICE

+As of may 2024, the backend service that this utility relies on is deprecated and may cease operation in the near future.
+There is no immediate successor.
+Hence, db-iris and Travel::Status::DE::IRIS are no longer actively maintained.
+There is no promise that issues and merge requests will be reviewed or merged.

+The **hafas-m** application that is part of [Travel::Status::DE::HAFAS](https://finalrewind.org/projects/Travel-Status-DE-DeutscheBahn/) provides similar features.
+However, its default "DB" backend is also deprecated.
+There is no migration path to a Deutsche Bahn departure monitor that is not deprecated at the moment.

 ## Installation

 You have five installation options: